 TAL Investors Have Opportunity to Lead TAL Education Group Securities Fraud Lawsuit

-BENSALEM, Pa., April 12, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against TAL Education Group ("TAL" or the "Company") (NYSE: TAL).
+LOS ANGELES, April 19, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against TAL Education Group ("TAL" or the "Company") (NYSE: TAL).

 Class Period: June 14, 2022 – March 14, 2023